vstinner/fatoptimizer/doc/index.rst

+.. _fatoptimizer:

 ++++++++++++
 fatoptimizer
 ++++++++++++

-FAT Python is a static optimizer for Python 3.6 using function specialization with guards.
+``fatoptimizer`` is a static optimizer for Python 3.6 using function specialization with guards.
+It is implemented as an AST optimizer.

-The optimizer is the :ref:`fatoptimizer module <fatoptimizer>`.
-The :ref:`fat module <fat>` is the runtime part of the optimizer, required to run optimized code.
+Optimized code requires the :ref:`fat module <fat>` at runtime if at least one function was specialized.

 Links: